-For all the time that the Gambling Act has been in force (currently, more than eight years), the Gambling Authority has not made use of its legal authority to block payment services.
+For all the time that the Gambling Act has been in force (currently, more than nine years), the Danish Gambling Authority has not made use of its legal authority to block payment services.

 After an initial period with a substantial number of cease-and-desist letters and ISPs blocking access to websites, the letters and the advertisement ban, combined with a critical mass in terms of the number of operators with a licence to offer gambling, seems to be sufficient to keep most unlicensed gambling out of the Danish market.